ddddwee1/sul/README.md

 # SUL
 Self-use layers based on Tensorflow.
 Samples can be viewed in ./sample/

-I am really looking forward to tf2.0, but still waiting.
-Even the BFV and Artifact has come, there is no tf2.0.
-I thought they will release in the end of 2018, but it is end of Jan.
-2019 now.

-I'm waiting for totalwar 3kingdoms now.
-Dont be late anymore, PLS!
+Still no TF2.0 :(

 #### SUL2.0
 ##### Introduction

 Now the main model and layer is replaced by SUL2.
-SUL1 is moved into other folder.
+SUL1 is moved into './SUL1'.

 ##### Features